Living in Gibraltar · Last updated 2 June 2026

 How Does Healthcare Work in Gibraltar?

-Gibraltar has its own standalone healthcare system, funded by the Gibraltar Government and administered through the Gibraltar Health Authority.
+Gibraltar has its own standalone healthcare system, funded by the Gibraltar Government and administered through the Gibraltar Health Authority (GHA, gha.gi).
 It is not part of the NHS.
-British nationals moving to Gibraltar cannot simply show an NHS card and access care.
+British nationals moving to Gibraltar cannot show an NHS card and access routine care.
 You need to register locally.

-Access to GHA services is tied to residency status.
-Gibraltar residents who are employed, self-employed, or qualify as ordinarily resident are entitled to GHA healthcare.
-Frontier workers employed in Gibraltar and living in Spain have access to GHA occupational health services but typically access routine care through Spain's social security system.
+Access to GHA services is tied to residency and contribution status.
+Residents who are employed, self-employed, or qualify as ordinarily resident and are paying into Gibraltar's social insurance system are entitled to GHA healthcare.
+Frontier workers employed in Gibraltar and living in Spain typically access routine care through Spain's social security system, though they have access to GHA occupational health services related to their Gibraltar employment.

 EHIC and GHIC do not cover routine care in Gibraltar